prisma/engine-images/README.md

 - **Debian**: Debian-based (Jessie) build images for OpenSSL 1.0.1 and 1.1.0 and glibc 2.19.
 Usable for all debian derivatives (Ubuntu, Mint, etc.) and Arch Linux.
 - **RHEL**: CentOS-based build images for OpenSSL 1.0.1 and 1.1.0 and glibc 2.19.
 Usable for all RHEL derivatives (RedHat, CentOS, Amazon Linux, etc.).
 - **Cross**: Cross compilation images, currently for Windows GNU, MacOS, and FreeBSD cross compilation.
 - **Test**: Test base image for CI.
-Contains all dependencies to ryb the connector test kit and cargo tests.
+Contains all dependencies to run the connector test kit and cargo tests.
 - **Release**: Debian-based (Bullseye) image responsible for computing checksums and GPG signatures as part of the Prisma release process.

 ## How to build the images